nkn-ctrl/TryHackMe/Jr_Penetration_Tester/PrivillegeEscalation.md

     <img src="https://user-images.githubusercontent.com/73976100/222940244-bb418620-8fc6-4f51-ab5a-27e8dfbdbab4.png" width="600">
 Note that if the shell dies, any input in your own terminal will not be visible (as a result of having disabled terminal echo).
 To fix this, type `reset` and press enter.

+*Technique 2: rlwrap*
+rlwrap is a program which, in simple terms, gives us access to history, tab autocompletion and the arrow keys immediately upon receiving a shell.
+`sudo apt install rlwrap`
+`rlwrap nc -lvnp <port>`
+When dealing with a Linux target, it's possible to completely stabilise, by using the same trick as in step three of the previous technique: background the shell with `Ctrl + Z`, then use `stty raw -echo; fg` to stabilise and re-enter the shell.

+*Technique 3: Socat*